GeyserMC/GeyserIntegratedPack/developer_documentation.md

 ```

 This uses the `#is_creative_mode` binding, and applies it to the crafting panel.
 Note that we insert this modification into the bindings array
-instead of directly modifying the UI - this allows the GeyserOptionalPack to stay compatible with other resource packs that modify this screen.
+instead of directly modifying the UI - this allows the GeyserIntegratedPack to stay compatible with other resource packs that modify this screen.

 ### Structure block texture changes (MCPE-48224)